cbhorton6819/cbhorton6819.github.io/_posts/2023-07-04-HighChurn_and_Retention.md

 ---
-title: "Variables Correlated with Retention for High Churn Rate Groups in the Telecommunications Industry"
+title: "Variables Correlated with Retention in High Churn Risk Groups in the Telecommunications Industry"
 date: 2023-07-04
 tags: [_]
 ---

-Edit edit edit _____
+In the telecommunications industry, customer "churn" represents the proportion of customers who terminate their engagement with a service provider.
+In this fiercely competitive market, where average annual churn rates can reach 25%, prioritizing customer retention over acquisition has become imperative due to the significantly higher costs associated with acquiring new customers.
+Retaining highly profitable customers stands as a primary objective for many providers, emphasizing the need to accurately forecast and manage the churn risk of individual customers.

-The Gompertz distribution has historically been used to model adult mortality.
-Although the approximation is not great, the Gompertz has properties consistent with mortality rates that make it a desirable baseline for modeling.
-This project explores fundamental properties of this relatively unknown distribution and demonstrates how it might be used.
+In this analysis, I will utilize logistic regression as well as machine learning methods to identify which factors are correlated with high churn rates.
+Furthermore, I will use logistic regression and exploratory data analysis techniques to identify the variables most associated with customer retention in high churn risk groups.

-This project was the first academic paper I wrote in my M.S. program.
-It equates to an imperfect but extensive treatment of an unfamiliar topic.
-As a novice paper it lacks elements of a more refined style, yet it showcases logical flow and detail in writing.
+This project uses data and summary information from Western Governor's University's Master's of Data Analytics program.

 Trouble viewing?
 Click [here](https://wzhorton.github.io/portfolio/Gompertz.pdf/)